Board of Directors

 He is a General Manager at HSBC Group, one of the world‘s largest banking and financial services organisations with assets of nearly US$3 trillion.

-Prior to his current role, Stuart was Regional Head of Commercial Banking for Asia Pacific, the leading international wholesale bank in the region and one of the Group‘s fastest-growing franchises.
+Before his current role, Stuart was Regional Head of Commercial Banking for Asia Pacific, the leading international wholesale bank in the region and one of the Group‘s fastest-growing franchises.

 Stuart has worked in financial services for over 30 years.
 He joined HSBC in 1984 as an International Manager and has held various positions in Commercial Banking, Global Banking and Markets, Retail Banking and Wealth Management, Human Resources and Risk.
 Previous assignments with HSBC have been based in various Asia markets, the Middle East, the US, Canada and in the Group‘s Head Office.

-Ian Gibbons MBE
+• Ian Gibbons MBE

 Ian was appointed CEO of the UK-ASEAN Business Council in September 2020.
-Prior to taking up this position, he had held a variety of roles across government including British Consul General in Ho Chi Minh City in Vietnam, Deputy Consul General and Director of UK Trade & Investment (UKTI) in Dubai, Deputy Director of UKTI in India, Senior Private Secretary to the Department of Trade & Industry (DTI) Secretaries of State (Alistair Darling, Alan Johnson, and Patricia Hewitt) and Director of Business Development with the MWW Group in New York working in public relations.
+Before taking up this position, he had held a variety of roles across government including British Consul General in Ho Chi Minh City in Vietnam, Deputy Consul General and Director of UK Trade & Investment (UKTI) in Dubai, Deputy Director of UKTI in India, Senior Private Secretary to the Department of Trade & Industry (DTI) Secretaries of State (Alistair Darling, Alan Johnson, and Patricia Hewitt) and Director of Business Development with the MWW Group in New York working in public relations.

-Prior to this, he spent – 4.5 years – also in New York – as head of Invest UK’s Regional Inward Investment Team (the British Government’s agency responsible for attracting inward investment from the United States to the UK).
+Before this, he spent – 4.5 years – also in New York – as head of Invest UK’s Regional Inward Investment Team (the British Government’s agency responsible for attracting inward investment from the United States to the UK).

-Helen Brand
+• Helen Brand

 Helen Brand is chief executive of ACCA, the global body for professional accountants, a post she has held since 2008.